jonlinca/ACLandR/README.md

 **Note:** For the load function - You need to specify exactly where your model lives.
 You can improve this script by taking the relative location of the RScript, which is on my to-do list.

-Once the function itself has been created, then you create the call to the function within the script itself.
-The script is expecting a series of values from ACL’s RNumeric function, which comes from ACL in the form of value*x*, *x* being an incremental number.
+Once the function *predict_numberOfWins* has been created, then you create the call to the function within the script itself.
+The script is the code ran at runtime - in this case, it is called when ACL’s *RNumeric()* function is used.
+Each argument comes from ACL in the form of value*x*, *x* being an incremental number.

 ```
 #Call the function, based on value inputs from ACL.
 Save the result - this goes back to ACL